yutinglu0417/Visual-Recognitionusing-Deep-Learning/HW4/README.md

 ## How to install

 Download the requirements.txt file
 Then do the: pip install -r requirements.txt
 It will auto install numpy, torchtorchvision, matplotlib, opencv-python

+Execution: python main.py

 ## Performance snapshot